Create Soft & Delicate Greens + Complimentary Desaturation

 This is a different style of presentation than the normal Marker Painting Workshops.
 Amy speaks live and off-the-cuff, so this is a more conversational and less formal feeling class.
 Includes an introduction video with the opening of the class and a student Q&A session at the close.

-The in an 8 part series of demonstration videos, students will practice coloring the Verdant Spring image.
-Instruction includes all elements, the cast shadowing, underpainting base markering, and pencil details to create soft, delicate greens.
-A full 177 minutes of total video.
+Then in a series of demonstration videos, students will practice coloring the Verdant Spring image.
+Instruction includes all elements, the cast shadowing, underpainting base markering, and pencil details.
+Over 2 hours of demonstration video.

 - Shading to create delicate greens